1337fury/cpp_modules/README.md

 9. Module 08: ...
 10. Module 09: ...

-Each module is organized in a separate directory and contains a README file with detailed explanations and examples.
+Each module is organized in a separate directory.
 Feel free to explore them and use them as study material to improve your C++ skills.

 ## How to Use